-When he moved to Tucson, he married to a woman named Mary Page.
+When he moved to Tucson, he married a woman named Mary Page.
 He severely abused his wife, chaining her to a bed in their home for days and administering morphine to her until she was addicted.
-Some years later he was having an affair and filed for divorce, accusing her of being "a morphine fiend and a common slut."
+Some years later he was having an affair and filed for divorce, accusing her of being “a morphine fiend and a common slut.”

 He let it be known that he would kill any lawyer who dared to represent her.

 Although the doctor was a larger, more powerful man than lawyer Heney, Heney agreed to represent Mrs. Handy.
-Dr. Haney was enraged.
+Dr. Handy was enraged.
 At one point, doc Handy tried to run over Mr. Heney with this team and buggy.

-In the divorce trial Dr. Handy won custody of their children, whom he sent to live with his mother.
+In the divorce trial, Dr. Handy won custody of their children, whom he sent to live with his mother.
 He then tried to evict Mary Page from the home the court had awarded her.

 It was not long before the two met on Church Street in the shadow of the Pima County Courthouse.
 Some angry words were exchanged.
 Although Handy carried his own pistol, he did not use it.
-Instead he physically attacked the smaller man, who was also armed.
+Instead, he physically attacked the smaller man, who was also armed.
 One might assume that he was so enraged that he intended to beat Heney to death.

-Dr. Haney tried to grab Mr. Heney’s sidearm.
+Dr. Handy tried to grab Mr. Heney’s sidearm.
 They wrestled to the ground.
 The lawyer got off one shot, but that was all that was necessary.
 The doctor had a bullet hole through his intestines.

 In those days, a gut-shot was almost always fatal.
 There was only one surgeon in the Territory who was even willing to operate on such a wound, Dr. George Goodfellow of Tombstone.